VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

   -- with the ones you want to install ensure_installed = {'tsserver', 'rust_analyzer'},
   handlers = {
-    lsp_zero.default_setup,
+    function(server_name)
+      require('lspconfig')[server_name].setup({})
+    end,
   }
 })
 ```

-Notice here we also use the function [.default_setup()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v3.x/doc/md/api-reference.md#default_setupserver).
-We add this to the `handlers` so we can get automatic setup for all the language servers installed with `mason.nvim`.
+We add a "default handler" to the `handlers` option so we can get automatic setup for all the language servers installed with `mason.nvim`.

-For more details on how to use mason.nvim with lsp-zero [read this guide](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v3.x/doc/md/guides/integrate-with-mason-nvim.md).
+For more details on how to use mason.nvim [read this guide](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v3.x/doc/md/guides/integrate-with-mason-nvim.md).

 ## Configure language servers